 Dr. Megan L. Larsen is a microbial evolutionary ecologist specializing in the formation and persistence of harmful algal blooms (HABs) and their toxins in response to climate change.
 At present, she is a Postdoctoral Fellow at Wilfrid Laurier University investigating the spatio-temporal fluctuations of cyanobacterial communities as part of the cross-institutional FORMBLOOM (Forecasting tools and mitigation options for diverse bloom-affected lakes) project.

 Larsen recently completed a one-year postdoctoral position at the University of Nebraska-Lincoln Water Sciences Laboratory (WSL) where she provided expertise in specialized methods for water quality analysis and oversaw technical training within the facility.
-Her research at the WSL focused on emerging and persistent contaminants in groundwater and surface waters such as pesticides, nitrates, and cyanobacterial toxins across Nebraska.
-Larsen received her PhD from Indiana University in 2016.
+Her research at the WSL focused on emerging and persistent contaminants in groundwater and surface waters including pesticides, nitrates, and cyanobacterial toxins across Nebraska.
+Larsen received her PhD in Biology from Indiana University in 2016.
 Her dissertation work focused on how ratios of elements such as nitrogen and phosphorus shape the ecological, evolutionary, and molecular interactions between bacteria and phage.

 Larsen is also dedicated to undergraduate and graduate student education and professional development in STEM, data management, and R. She served as the Graduate Assistant for the Women In Science, Technology, Informatics, and Mathematics (STIM) Living Learning Community and co-instructor for the IU Women In STIM LLC seminar courses and has recently taught courses on environmental data management and analytics.